-In fact, a higher protein diet has been linked to lower blood pressure and help fight diabetes, which are two of the main culprits for kidney disease.
+In fact, a higher protein diet has been linked to lower blood pressure and helps fight diabetes, which is two of the main culprits for kidney disease.

-Simply put, once you put the research in.
-There are no documented cases in which a high protein diet has caused any negative side effects in an otherwise healthy person.
+But, once you put the research in.
+There are no documented cases in which a high protein diet has caused negative side effects in an otherwise healthy person.

-There are a lot of misconceptions about fat and since the 80’s we’ve been told to stay away from all fatty foods if we want to lose weight.
+There are many misconceptions about fat, and since the ’80s, we’ve been told to stay away from all fatty foods if we want to lose weight.

-This is true in some ways, fats have 9 calories per gram.
-This is more than double of protein and carbs which only have 4 calories per gram.
+This is true in some ways; fats have 9 calories per gram.
+This is more than double protein and carbs, which only have 4 calories per gram.

-Since fats are dense in calories they need to be monitored closely but it is important to eat the right amount, because they do play important roles in your body.
+Since fats are dense in calories, they need to be monitored closely, but it is important to eat the right amount because they play important roles in your body.